-The Vedic period (Vedic age) lasted from ca. 1500 – ca. 500 BCE.
+The Vedic period (Vedic age) is commonly said to have lasted from ca. 1500 to ca. 500 BCE.
 In the post-Vedic Period, the Mahabharata and Ramayana epics were first composed, or put down in writing.
-Classical Sanskrit, as described by Panini, also emerged.
-Vedanta and the Pali Prakrit dialect of Buddhist scripture belong to this period.
+Classical Sanskrit, as described by Panini, also emerged then.
+Vedanta and the Pali Prakrit dialect of Buddhist scripture belong to this period too.

 Dr Sinha finds opposite thought-patterns to post-Vedic values in the last version of the Bhagavad Gita, and asks, "Is this Bhagavada Gita the same as that written by Vyasa in 400 B.C?"
 Not all of it, only 84 of its verses, he says, and builds upon Vedic and post-Vedic traditions, norms, practices, teachings, and philosophy as well as comparisons.
 "The motivational traits during this era, whether expressed through rituals or in philosophy, evolved around the theme of: (i) fulfillment of desire; (ii) proper knowledge; and (iii) right action."
 Further, "Knowledge, desire, and action remained an integral part of human expression" in Vedic and post-Vedic times.

 Then something untoward happened, he says: "In the post-Vedic period the mode of expression changed.
 Ritualistic ways were devalued and a philosophical and intellectual outlook towards problems of life was highlighted." (p. x)